rafalgrodzinski/bits-runner-builder/docs/Reference.md

 ```

 ## Conditional Expressions
 If-Else statement can be written on a single or multiple lines.
 It is an expression, which allows it to return values.
 If just an `if` is used, a value cannot be returned (since what will be returned if a condition is not met?).
 Single line version uses colons `:`, which are ommited in the multi-line version.
+Single and multi-line versions cannot be mixed together
 ```
 isValid bool <- if count = 0: doForEmpty() else: doForCount(count)